RileyManalang/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 ## Insights and Recommendations
 1. Temporal Strategy
 - Modern releases dominate streams, with a dramatic increase from 2015 onwards
     - Recommendation: Focus on current/recent releases for maximum streaming potential
 - Strategic timing: January and May show peak releases (130-140 tracks), while August has lowest releases (~45 tracks)
-- Recommendation: Consider releasing tracks in less saturated months to stand out, or align with peak months to ride the wave of heightened listener activity
+    - Recommendation: Consider releasing tracks in less saturated months to stand out or align with peak months to ride the wave of heightened listener activity

 2. Artist Collaboration Patterns
 - Most successful tracks feature solo artists or duets
 - While collaborations with 3+ artists are rare, some outliers have up to 8 artists
     - Recommendation: Focus on solo or duet releases, but consider strategic high-profile collaborations for standout tracks

 3. Platform Strategy
 - Platform presence varies significantly: